Abstinence-only sex education: Definition

 Another problem for abstinence education is the definition of abstinence.
 Santelli (2006) states that there is no strict definition of abstinence within the US federal government guidelines for teaching abstinence-only sex education, using a mixture of non-specific phrases, like "postponing sex" or "never had vaginal sex", while also using moralistic terms or phrases like virgin, chaste, and "making a commitment".
-This has resulted in sexual activities that are not penile-vaginal, including mutual masturbation, oral sex and anal sex, being considered outside of the scope of abstention from sex, which is termed technical virginity.
+This has resulted in sexual activities that are not penile-vaginal, including manual sex, oral sex and anal sex, being considered outside of the scope of abstention from sex, which is termed technical virginity.

 Global impact

-The U.S. President's Emergency Plan for AIDS Relief (PEPFAR) is the U.S government's initiative to combat HIV/AIDS globally.
+The U.S. President's Emergency Plan for AIDS Relief (PEPFAR) is the U.S. government's initiative to combat HIV/AIDS globally.
 PEPFAR works with the governments of 22 countries worldwide to create sustainable programs to prevent HIV and improve the lives of those suffering.
 PEPFAR provides funding to other countries to help combat HIV/AIDS.
 It does so with certain guidelines and restrictions on the recipients.
 PEPFAR promotes an "ABC" approach – Abstain, Be faithful, and use Condoms.
-Funding recipients may give information about condoms to youth over 15 years old, but cannot use the funding to provide condoms or promote usage.
+Funding recipients may give information about condoms to youth over 15 years old but cannot use the funding to provide condoms or promote usage.
 In countries receiving funds from PEPFAR, teens under the age of 15 are not allowed to receive information about condoms.
 The rationale behind this is to not encourage sexual activity despite evidence that condom use does not cause promiscuity.
 PEPFAR was founded in 2003 with the mandate that 33% of its funds provided for prevention be used for abstinence-only education.
 Since the reauthorization in 2008, this mandate was removed, with a shift toward directives to spend at least 50% on abstinence-only education.
 The role of partners has been an area of debate surrounding PEPFAR.
 In 2006, 23% of all the community partners were faith-based and debate exists over whether the U.S. should be allowing grants specifically written for faith-based organizations and prevention.
 A few countries that have received PEPFAR funding – specifically Mozambique and Rwanda – have expressed distaste for the U.S.' push for faith-based education and abstinence-only funding.
 Human rights groups have expressed concern that condom availability has decreased since PEPFAR's involvement in the global AIDS crisis.

 The $1.3 billion that the U.S. government spent on programs to promote abstinence in sub-Saharan Africa had no meaningful impact.

-Funding

-In the U.S., states may apply for federal funding of abstinence-only sex education programs from either Title V, the Adolescent Family Life Act (AFLA), and/or Community-Based Abstinence Education (CBAE).
-To be eligible for funding, programs must satisfy requirements given under the Social Security Act, which is reproduced here verbatim: